bigprof-software/appgini-docs/pages/application-features/i18n-internationalization.md

 ![How to change the detail view title](https://cdn.bigprof.com/images/detail-view-title.png "How to change the detail view title")

-And here is the detail view of the orders table with the localized German title 'Bestellungsdetails':
+And here is the detail view of the orders table with the localized German title 'Bestelldetails':

 ![Detail view with localized title](https://cdn.bigprof.com/images/detail-view-localized-title.png "Detail view with localized title")